nonomal/loggifly/docs/guide/actions.md

 ## Container Actions

-You can configure automatic actions for your containers based on log patterns.
+You can configure actions for your containers.
 Supported actions are `restart`, `stop` and `start` and are configured per container.

 You can perform these actions on the monitored container itself or on other containers.